Image od someone wiping down a stainless steel fridge with a sponge.

 How do you clean without getting streaks on stainless steel appliances?

-Streaks are a bummer.
-If you wipe the surface of your stainless steel with dish soap or baking soda, rinse thoroughly afterwards.
+If wiping the surface of your stainless steel with dish soap or baking soda, rinse thoroughly afterwards to avoid streaks.

 If you use vinegar and still have streaks, fingerprints, or smudges, give your appliance another go with it.